-Separately, in response to the global pandemic of Novel Coronavirus Disease 2019, or COVID-19, on March 10, 2020 the FDA announced its intention to postpone most foreign inspections of manufacturing facilities and products through April 2020, and regulatory authorities outside the United States may adopt similar restrictions or other policy measures in response to the COVID-19 pandemic.
+Separately, in response to the global pandemic of COVID-19, the FDA has postponed most inspections of foreign and domestic manufacturing facilities and products.
+Subsequently, on July 10, 2020, FDA announced its intention to resume certain on-site domestic manufacturing facility inspections subject to a risk-based prioritization system.
+The FDA intends to use this risk-based assessment system to identify the categories of regulatory activity that can occur within a given geographic area, ranging from mission critical inspections to resumption of all activities.
+Regulatory authorities outside the United States may continue to adopt similar restrictions or other policy measures in response to the COVID-19 pandemic.
+The FDA is continuing to evaluate and utilize alternative regulatory tools while postponing non-critical inspections.
 If a prolonged government shutdown occurs, or if global health concerns continue to prevent the FDA or other regulatory authorities from conducting their regular inspections, reviews, or other regulatory activities, it could significantly impact the ability of the FDA or other regulatory authorities to timely review and process our regulatory submissions, which could have a material adverse effect on our business.